TheOnceAndFutureSmalltalker/pid_controller/README.md

 I decided to create a schedule of gain parameters.
 This is a different set of parameters optimized for a given speed range.
 I arbitrarily chose 10 mph speed ranges.
 That is, one set of parameter values for 0-10 mph, another set of paramter values for 10-20 mph, etc.

 I added the ability to set gain parameters at the command line to speed things up.
 I created a way to start collecting statistics once a given threshold speed was achieved and then exit after a fixed number of iterations.
-I also added a printout of all values with each iteration.
+I also added a print line of all values with each iteration.
+At the end of the run, I printed out the total error, mean squared error, and the parameter values.

-From here, I just startded incrementing/decrementing values of Kd, Ki, and Kp trying to minimized the mean squared error.
+From here, I just started incrementing/decrementing values of Kd, Ki, and Kp trying to minimize the mean squared error.
 Again, this process was repeated for each speed range.

 I also tried a few other techniques.
 One was trying to figure out car angle relative to centerline from previous values, but I was unable to do this.
 I also tried scaling Kd so that it had more effect the smaller CTE was and less effect for larger CTE values.
 This did not prove effective however.